dsandor87/restaurant-app/README.md

 ---

-### Home Page:

-The homepage is divided into 2 sections: the main hero,the main menu categories, navigation bar.

----

-### Menu Page:

-###### Menu page

----

----

 ### Process:

-Once Ive got the specofication of the project I started to sketch and try to turn to html structure how I would like to the page look like
+Once Ive got the specofication of the project I started to sketch and try to turn to react components structure how I would like to the page look like

 ### Phase 1